|January 2017||2018 application deadline|

 Accepts applications from individuals nationwide interested in establishing themselves in and contributing to the future of New York City.

 New York, NY 10004

-Accepts applications from individuals in Connecticut, D.C., Delaware, Florida, Georgia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Vermont, Virgin Islands, Virginia & West Virginia.
+Accepts applications from individuals nationwide.
+If unsure of your desired Coro location, this center will process undecided applicants in Connecticut, D.C., Delaware, Florida, Georgia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Vermont, Virgin Islands, Virginia & West Virginia.

 33 Terminal Way, Suite 429-A